 There is a designated Quality Improvement Organization serving Medicare beneficiaries in each state.
-Here is a list of the Quality Improvement Organizations in each state we serve:

-- Delaware Livanta BFCC-QIO Program - Pennsylvania Livanta BFCC-QIO Program
+For Kansas, the Quality Improvement Organization is called Livanta BFCC-QIO Program.

 Your state's Quality Improvement Organization has a group of doctors and other health care professionals who are paid by Medicare to check on and help improve the quality of care for people with Medicare.
 The state's Quality Improvement Organization is an independent organization.
 It is not connected with our plan.